CodecoolGlobal/gotta-fetch-em-all-react-mattila0611/README.md

 <h3 align="center">Pokémon Duel</h3>

   <p align="center">
-    A MERN stack-powered Pokémon Duel & Capture game.
+    A ExpressJS and React powered Pokémon Duel & Capture game.
 Experience Pokémon duels on the quest to capture and collect a variety of Pokémon species in this browser game.
   </p>
 </div>